Meghan Markle Has Boosted The Sales Of Yet Another Fashion Brand

 — Closer (@closerfr) May 24, 2018

-As for clothing a black Marks & Spencer sweater which was “out-of-stock” on its website hours after pictures of her in it hit the web, The Inquisitr also reported.
+As for clothing a black Marks and Spencer sweater which was “out-of-stock” on its website hours after pictures of her in it hit the web, The Inquisitr also reported.

 According to Fortune, it’s “very likely” that Duchess Meghan will be seen in one of their designs in the future as she seems to have become a fan of the brand when she lived in Toronto.
 But only time will tell whether the “The Markle Effect” has a long-term impact on their bottom line.